seletskiy/go-android-rpc/README.md

   * list View widgets from any layout;
   * call any method with simple arguments for View widgets (accepting strings, numbers and boolean);
-  * bindings to all simple methods for View widgets as well as sdk bindings generator (from API documentation);
+  * bindings to all simple methods for View widgets as well as SDK bindings generator (from API documentation);
   * subscribing to onClick events;
   * *WIP* subscribing on other View widget events;